 Handling money is a crucial life skill.
-We all need to know how to use it wisely and how to make it go further – particularly as we grapple with the rising cost of living.
+We all need to know how to use it wisely and how to make it go further.

-Today, with social media influencing buying decisions and investment scams on the rise, healthy financial habits should be embedded early, starting at home.
+Today, with social media influencing buying decisions and investment scams prevalent, healthy financial habits should be embedded early, starting at home.

 Showing what money’s worth